knative/docs/contributing/DOCS-CONTRIBUTING.md

         the [release-0.5](https://github.com/knative/docs/tree/release-0.5).
-        Optionally (and depending on workload and available bandwidth), one of the Knative team members might be able to help handle the `git cherry-pick` in order to push that same fix into a affected release branch(es).
+        Optionally (and depending on workload and available bandwidth), one of the Knative team members might be able to help handle the `git cherry-pick` in order to push the fix into the affected release branch(es).

   For a list of the available branches in the `knative/docs` repo, see